matthew-brett/pydagogue/curious_git.rst

     cat .git/refs/heads/master

+We will soon see that, if we are working on a branch, and we do a commit, then git will update the branch to point to the new commit.

 git diff - what has changed?
 ============================

 Let's do a little bit more work...
-Again, in practice you'll be editing the files by hand, here we do it via shell commands for the sake of automation (and therefore the reproducibility of this tutorial!)
+Again, in practice you'll be editing the files by hand, here we do it via shell commands for the sake of automation (and therefore the reproducibility of this tutorial):

 .. prizerun::